 I asked the GSG Coaches for their favorite cold-weather recipes.
 I’ll be sharing them this week—feel free to lift any recipe that looks good to you, and try it out.

-So today’s recipes are from Coaches Sarah and Marlyn.
+Today’s recipes are from Sarah and Marlyn.

 1 large chopped onion

 1 jalapeno chopped (optional)

 2 Tbsp coconut oil or olive oil

 Saute the onion and pepper in the oil in a large saucepan until tender

 3 cans black or kidney beans

 ½ t. oregano